serge-hulne/Isomorphic-crystal/README.md

 - Another goal is portability across platforms (Linux, Mac, Windows)
 - Another goal is to make it easy to distribute : The only dependency is Webview for Crystal.
 The app is simply one (binary executable) file.
 - The library uses Crystal, HTML, CSS and Webmin, internally but developers using the library only need to master Crystal (no HTML, CSS, JS knowledge required).
-- The author expects to develop a fairly complete set of widgets to match the most commonly used HTML tags, once the initial tests are conclusive.
+- The author expects to develop a fairly complete set of widgets, to match the most commonly used HTML tags, once the initial tests are conclusive.

 GUI lib for Crystal-lang allowing for developing simple desktop apps using Crystal only.
 Zero dependencies.

 <img width="813" alt="Capture d’écran 2022-10-17 à 13 07 29" src="https://user-images.githubusercontent.com/303502/196162280-cf8f01bb-aea5-4265-8483-50e64bd936e4.png">

+## Front end

 ```
 # ===========================